direct2samirsingh/PremiumCalculator/README.md

  1) Change the SQL Server name in appSettings.json to point to appropriate server/location else it will try to use sql instance on local computer.

- 2) When running the application from Visual Studio, first create a user by clicking on the "Register as a new user" link and filling subsequent form
+ 2) When running the application from Visual Studio, change startup project to 'PremiumCalculator.UI'.
+Once page opens in browser, first create a user by clicking on the "Register as a new user" link and filling subsequent form

  3) On the next page click on 'Apply Migrations' button to generate the identity tables, once applied refresh the page